JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2022-08-09-finner_roberta_ticker_en_3_2.md

 ## Description

 This model aims to detect Trading Symbols / Tickers in texts.
 You can then use Chunk Mappers to get more information about the company that ticker belongs to.
+This is a RoBerta-based model, you can find other lighter versions of this model in Models Hub.

 ## Predicted Entities